skasslatter/Project-3-Stekkie-client/README.md

 <b>Stekkie: Client part</b>

 The third and the final project during our Ironhack bootcamp.
 Stekkie is a plant swapping app, where users can sign up to offer their plants they want to swap.
+In the marketplace the user will be able to see all other plants and have the possibility to filter them by name or by distance.
+If an user wants to filter the plants by distance, he will be able to see the plants on a map thanks to the intergration with the GoogleMpasApi.

 <b>Used technologies:</b>

 React | Express | NodeJS | MongoDB | Bootstrap | CSS | HTML

+APIs: GoogleMaps API, Treffle Plant API

 You can check the application here: https://stekkie.netlify.app/

+<b>Created by:</b>
-<b>Created by:</b> Yvana Wagter and Sybille Kasslatter - two students of Ironhack Bootcamp in Amsterdam in April 2020.
+Yvana Wagter and Sybille Kasslatter - two students of Ironhack Bootcamp in Amsterdam in April 2020.

+<b>Test Login:</b>
+`username: TestUser`
+`pwd: Test2020!`

 ![alt text](https://res.cloudinary.com/dwnm4mxrr/image/upload/v1589892901/screenshots/stekkie1_x9om7c.png)
 ![alt text](https://res.cloudinary.com/dwnm4mxrr/image/upload/v1589892901/screenshots/stekkie2_ehodfc.png)